-- 1-3 No consequences - 4-6 Lunch Detentions - 7-9 Office Detentions and parent notification - 10+ In-School Suspension and parent meeting - Students arriving to school unexcused tardy past 7:59 am will not be allowed to participate in after school activities, including athletics.
+- 1 6 No consequences - 7 12Office Detentions and parent notification - 13+ In-School Suspension and parent meeting - Students arriving at school unexcused tardy past 7:59 am will not be allowed to participate in after school activities, including athletics.
 In the case of a last day of the week occurrence, this precludes the student from all athletic and school activities until the following school day. - If a student misses more than half of any class the student will be treated as absent from that class, and thus loses eligibility to participate in co-curricular activities for that day, including athletics.